How to embed 3ds Max models into your website

 It only takes 4 simple steps to embed Revit models into your websites.
 Let’s see how to finish this work.

-1. Upload your Revit Models to Modelo
+1. Upload your 3D Models to Modelo

 You can simply drag the Revit models to the Modelo upload box.
 We also suggest that you can use our Modelo&Revit upload plugin.
 Please watch this short video for details